baotonglu/Thread-Pool/README.md

 # Thread-Pool
-This is a simple thread pool implementation that has has some enhanced features such as  "wait_for_task ".
+This is a simple thread pool implementation that has some enhanced features such as  "wait_for_task ".

 ## Feature
 You can specifiy the number of threads of the pool and submit your task to the pool.
 Specifically, You may refer to this [page](https://www.cs.virginia.edu/~cr4bd/4414/S2019/pool.html) to get a full understanding.